dimitri-koenig/simple-vertec-api/docs/api.md

-# new SimpleVertecApi(vertecUrl, username, password, [verbose, defaultRequestOptions])
+# new SimpleVertecApi(xmlUrl, authUrl, username, password, [verbose, defaultRequestOptions])

 Returns a new SimpleVertecApi object.

-* `vertecUrl`: A string containing the url the your vertec server, e.g. `https://vertec.company.com:8090/xml`
+* `xmlUrl`: A string containing the url the your vertec server, e.g. `https://vertec.company.com:8090/xml`
+* `authUrl`: A string containing the auth url the your vertec server, e.g. `https://vertec.company.com:8090/auth/xml`
 * `username`: A string with your vertec username
 * `password`: A string with your vertec username
 * `verbose` *(optional)*: A boolean which set on true will output additional log data